Curriculum

 Rudyard Kipling

-At its core are the National Curriculum, Rights Respecting School Ethos, Thinking Skills, P4C, British Values and global citizenship in order to nurture every child in all dimensions of their life - cognitive, spriritual, moral, social, emotional, imaginative and physical.
+At its core are the National Curriculum, Thinking Skills, P4C, British Values and global citizenship in order to nurture every child in all dimensions of their life - cognitive, spiritual, moral, social, emotional, imaginative and physical.

 Our curriculum is enriched with a variety of first-hand experiences that actively engages our pupils both within the school environment and outside the classroom.
 These experiences add to the relevance and effectiveness of learning.

-Our aim is to ensure that pupils are prepared for, and have an appreciation of Life in Modern Britain through introducing and discussing British Values.
+Our aim is to ensure that pupils are prepared for, and have an appreciation of Life in Modern Britain through teaching and discussing British Values.

 These Values are: